adbray/JDBot/readme.md

 * _conch

 ### Instructions:
-Compile to Jar and run with Discord Bot Token as argument
+Run with Discord Bot Token as argument
+Or compile to jar and run with:
 "java -jar JDBot.jar <Bot_Token>"